-Gradient and Paint Bucket tools (G)
+Gradient & Paint Bucket Tools (g)

-- Be sure to check "dither" on in the options bar if you want to minimize banding over long gradients. - The Paint Bucket has two additional blend modes: "behind" for filling transparent images, and "clear" for erasing based on the color clicked on (similar to the Magic Wand tool). - · With the Paint Bucket, you can choose to fill with the Foreground color or with a Pattern using the Fill options in the Options bar. - While using the Gradient tool: - ',' (comma) or'.' (period) goes to previous or next gradient in the gradient presets - ",' (comma) or'.' (period) + Shift goes to first or last gradient in list - '[' or ']' goes to previous or next gradient style (Linear, Radial, etc.)
+- Be sure to check "dither" on in the options bar if you want to minimize banding over long gradients. - The Paint Bucket has two additional blend modes: "behind" for filling transparent images, and "clear" for erasing based on the color clicked on (similar to the Magic Wand tool). - With the Paint Bucket, you can choose to fill with the Foreground color or with a Pattern using the Fill options in the Options bar (although for more flexibility, you might want to try filling using a Layer Effect). - While using the Gradient tool: - ',' (comma) or '.' (period) goes to previous or next gradient in the gradient presets - ',' (comma) or '.' (period) + Shift goes to first or last gradient in list - '[' (right bracket) or ']' (left bracket) goes to previous or next gradient style (linear, radial, etc.)

-Blur, Sharpen, Smudge tools (R)
+Blur, Sharpen, & Smudge Tools (r)

-- \bullet Holding the Option (Mac) / Alt (Win) with the Sharpen tool swaps it to the Blur tool and vice versa. - To smudge with the foreground color instead of the colors in the image, hold the Option (Mac) / Alt (Win) key.
+- · Holding the Option (Mac) / Alt (Win) with the Sharpen tool swaps it to the Blur tool and vice versa. - To smudge with the foreground color instead of the colors in the image, hold the Option (Mac) / Alt (Win) key.

-Dodge, Burn, Sponge tools (O)
+Dodge, Burn, & Sponge Tools (o)

-· Holding the Option (Mac) / Alt (Win) with the Dodge tool swaps it to the Burn tool and vice versa.
+- In my experience, I've found that these tools work much better if you set them to a low opacity (like 3%) and then make multiple strokes to build up the effect. - Holding the Option (Mac) / Alt (Win) with the Dodge tool swaps it to the Burn tool and vice versa.